 As I’m typing this, I’m still recovering from what was my first Orangetheory class this morning.
 I have A LOT of friends who love and swear by this workout.
 And here I am, literally years later, with my first completed class.
-I wanted to review my class experience and tell you what to expect at Orangetheory in case you’re considering it too.
+I wanted to review my first class Orangetheory experience and tell you what to expect in case you’re considering it too.

 It’s an interval based workout class where you rotate between interval treadmill, rowing machine and floor exercises.
 You wear a heart rate monitor throughout the class and can see your heart rate numbers on the screen.
 You’re supposed to spend most of your time in the green zone with 12-20 minutes in the orange and red zone combined.
 Each minute spent in those two zones earns you splat points.
 Here’s a breakdown from my first class: